somonus/react-native-echarts/README.md

 ## Usage

-The Usage is complete consistent with Echarts
+The Usage is complete consistent with Apache ECharts (incubating).

 component props: